New: How to calculate your runway using Jirav's cash flow forecasts

 Here's a look at how to set up your runway in Jirav:

-It's that easy!
-Care to try forecasting your runway in Jirav?
+Care to try cash flow forecasting in Jirav?
 Start a free trial today.